 Article X: Meetings

 Section 1.
-There shall be an Annual Meeting, the exact date of which shall be determined by the Executive Board.
+There shall be an Annual Meeting, the exact date of which shall be determined by the Board.

 Section 2.
 A quorum shall be 30% of the paid membership.

-Article XII: Amendments
+Article XI: Amendments

-Article XIII: Dissolution Clause
+Article XII: Dissolution Clause

 In the event of dissolution, all of the remaining assets and property of the Williamstown Garden Club organization shall be, after payment of necessary expenses, distributed to the Town of Williamstown, Massachusetts, to be used for civic beautification and maintenance of former WGC projects, including gardens and walking trails.